-A rapidly expanding body of evidence shows that dietary shifts can improve public health through chronic disease prevention, climate change mitigation, and the preservation of the future food supply.
-As the nation's leading set of sciencebased nutrition recommendations, the Dietary Guidelines should reflect this body of evidence.
+The systematic review completed by UCS and colleagues adds to a growing body of scientific evidence that dietary shifts can improve public health through chronic disease prevention, climate change mitigation, and the preservation of the future food supply.
+As the nation's leading set of science-based nutrition recommendations, the Dietary Guidelines should reflect this body of evidence.
 It is past time that the US Dietary Guidelines, supported by the best available research and implemented alongside other key federal food and agricultural policies, be equipped to address the most pressing public health challenges of our lifetime.